lucasktlee/posts/drafts/thoughts-on-regulation-a+.md

             </th>
             <td>
                 <ol>
-                    <li>An issuer must file—electronically via <abbr title="">EDGAR</abbr>—an offering statement and circular with the <abbr>SEC</abbr>, which is an abbreviated version of the prospectus used in a registered offering</li>
+                    <li>An issuer must file—electronically via <abbr title="Electronic Data Gathering, Analysis, and Retrieval">EDGAR</abbr>—an offering statement and circular with the <abbr>SEC</abbr>, which is an abbreviated version of the prospectus used in a registered offering</li>
                     <li>The financial statements required differ depending on the tier:
                         <ul>
                             <li><strong>Tier 1:</strong> Unaudited (unless the issuer has prepared audited financial statements for some other purpose) financial statements prepared in accordance with either U.S. <abbr>GAAP</abbr> for U.S. issuers or <abbr title="International Financial Reporting Standards">IFRS</abbr> for Canadian issuers</li>